MrSnyder/django-orm-playground/analysis/README.md

 This approach is based
 on [Multi-table Inheritance](https://docs.djangoproject.com/en/3.2/topics/db/models/#multi-table-inheritance) and a hierarchy of `conformity_check` tables.
-There's one concrete `conformity_check_*` table per referencable resource type.
+There's one concrete `conformity_check_*` table per referenceable resource type.
-The common attributes of a check reside in the base table, only the foreign keys are placed in the child tables.
+The common attributes of a check reside in the base table, only a single foreign key column is placed in each child table.

 ![Model using multi-table inheritance](drawio_mrmap_polymorphic_fks-multi-table-inheritance.png)